nickmmark/two-factor-entropy/README.md

 Again this suggests that the 2FA tokens produced by google are not fully random.

+## conclusion
+While a small n study like this is hardly conclusive, it certainly suggests that my suspicions are right: not all 2FA tokens are not truly random.
+This is likely to strike a balance between security and memorability.
+Interestingly, this was only true for Google (not Microsoft) suggesting that some companies generate or prune 2FA codes.

 ## next steps
 [ ] I need to find more sets of 2FA codes, to see if other companies use pseudo-randomness [x] Figure out how to use Kolmogorov complexity